The Role of NAD in Aging

 What is The Best Way to Take NAD?

-NAD supplementation can come in many forms and the best way to take NAD depends on your goals and preferences.
-Oral supplements aren’t readily bioavailable, making pill forms most ineffective, while injections and infusions, nasal delivery and lotions bypass the digestive system to reach the bloodstream.
+NAD supplementation can come in various forms, and the best option depends on individual goals and preferences.
+Oral supplements may have lower bioavailability, while injections, infusions, nasal delivery, and topical applications bypass the digestive system to reach the bloodstream.

 Subcutaneous (Sub-Q) NAD Injections